Murder of Jaidyn Leskie: Investigation

-At the time of his disappearance, Jaidyn Leskie lived in the Victorian town of Moe with his mother Bilynda Murphy and his older sister.
-Jaidyn's father, Brett Leskie, was separated from Murphy and was residing in another state at the time of his son's disappearance.
-On the night of his disappearance, Jaidyn was in the care of Murphy's boyfriend, Greg Domaszewicz, while Murphy went out with her sister.
-Domaszewicz had been minding Jaidyn during the day, and was originally meant to drop the child home to his regular babysitter at 4pm; however, they never arrived and, despite several attempts, Murphy was unable to get into contact with him.
+On the night of his disappearance, Leskie was in the care of Greg Domaszewicz, while Murphy went out with her sister.
+Domaszewicz had been minding Leskie during the day, at his Newborough home, and was originally meant to drop the child home to his regular babysitter at 4pm; however, Domaszewicz never arrived and, despite several attempts, Murphy was unable to get into contact with him.
 Murphy assumed that Domaszewicz would care for the child throughout the evening and decided to keep her plans with her sister.

-Around 2:30am, Domaszewicz left his home to pick up a very intoxicated Murphy from Ryan's Hotel in the neighbouring town of Traralgon (an approximately 20-minute drive each way).
-After returning to Moe at around 3am, Domaszewicz dropped Murphy at home, later returning at approximately 5am to inform her of Jaidyn's disappearance and taking her to Moe Police Station to file a police report.
-Domaszewicz claims Jaidyn was abducted from his home after he left for Traralgon, stating that he left the child on the couch to avoid waking him; however, police contend that Jaidyn had likely died several hours earlier and while under Domaszewicz's care.
+Around 2:30am, Domaszewicz left Newborough to pick up an intoxicated Murphy from Ryan's Hotel in the neighbouring town of Traralgon (approximately 20-minutes drive each way).
+After returning to Moe at around 3am, Domaszewicz dropped Murphy at her home, later returning at approximately 5am to inform her of Leskie's disappearance and taking her to Moe Police Station to file a police report.
+Domaszewicz claimed that Leskie was abducted from his home after he left for Traralgon, stating that he left the child on the couch to avoid waking him.
+However, police alleged that Leskie had likely died several hours earlier and while in Domaszewicz's care.

-Soon after Jaidyn was reported missing, local and state police launched an intensive, 20-day missing person's search.
-The search for Jaidyn is believed to have been the largest since the disappearance of Prime Minister Harold Holt in 1967, leading national headlines to proclaim "Where is Jaidyn?".
-The search was unsuccessful, largely hampered by lack of witnesses, false tips to police, and the extensive geographic area that needed to be searched.
+Soon after Leskie was reported missing, local and state police launched an intensive, 20-day missing person's search.
+The search for Leskie was believed to have been the largest search since the disappearance of Prime Minister Harold Holt in 1967, leading national headlines to proclaim "Where is Jaidyn?".
+The search was unsuccessful, largely hampered by a lack of witnesses, false tips to police, and the extensive geographic area that needed to be searched.